June 4, 1993, derecho: Derecho event

 The first report of wind damage was at 1345 UTC about 20 miles northwest of Poplar Bluff, MO.
-Initial storm movement was from the west at 45 kt, although the bow echo complex quickly accelerated as it moved across southeast Missouri (50 kt) and western Kentucky, reaching PAH at 1525 UTC.
-The derecho reached Hopkinsville, KY at 1615 UTC, speed having increased to 70 kt.
-The derecho continued across central Kentucky and northern middle Tennessee, maintaining an average speed of 60 kt.
-The storm reached Bowling Green, KY/Gallatin, TN at 1700 UTC and continued into eastern Kentucky, reaching Somerset at 1810 UTC.
+Initial storm movement was from the west at 45 kts, although the bow echo complex quickly accelerated to 50 kts as it moved across southeast Missouri and western Kentucky, reaching PAH at 1525 UTC.
+The derecho reached Hopkinsville, KY at 1615 UTC, with its forward speed having increased to 70 kts.
+The derecho continued across central Kentucky and northern middle Tennessee, maintaining an average speed of 60 kts.
+The storm reached Bowling Green, KY and Gallatin, TN at 1700 UTC and continued into eastern Kentucky, reaching Somerset at 1810 UTC.
 The derecho exited Kentucky by 2000 UTC and continued eastward through Ohio and West Virginia.
 By 0000 UTC, 5 June, the derecho had moved to northeast North Carolina, producing windespread wind damage.

-Although the derecho evolved from an HP supercell, it was likely sustained by a gravity wave, as suggested by the 60 kt movement of the derecho.
-The gravity wave developed in an atmosphere exhibiting stability near the surface, with instability aloft.
-(The 1200 UTC PAH sounding indicated a strong inversion between the surface and 925 mb.)
-Gravity waves thrive near boundaries.
-Convergence near boundaries forces air to rise with capping, and the lack of buoyancy will cause the air to sink to its original position.
+Although the derecho evolved from a HP supercell, it was likely sustained by a gravity wave, as suggested by the 60 kt movement of the derecho.
+The gravity wave developed in an atmosphere exhibiting stability near the surface with instability aloft, as indicated by the strong inversion present between the surface and 925 mb on the 1200 UTC PAH sounding.
+Gravity waves thrive near boundaries, as convergence near boundaries forces air to rise with capping, and the lack of buoyancy will cause the air to sink to its original position.
 Repetitive upward and downward motion beneath the inversion often induces gravity waves.
-Areas of high and low pressure, or components of a gravity wave (i.e., crests and troughs), often propagate with and maintain convection above the capped layer.
+Areas of high and low pressure, or the crests and troughs of a gravity wave respectively, often propagate with and help maintain convection above the capped layer.

 Gravity waves weaken considerably when capping is eliminated.
 Without trapping, the amplitudes of most gravity waves decrease rapidly.
-Accordingly, this derecho weakened considerably as it entered Ohio and West Virginia during the late afternoon after the capping had been eradicated by afternoon heating.
+Accordingly, the derecho weakened considerably as it entered Ohio and West Virginia during the late afternoon after the capping inversion had been eliminated by afternoon heating.

 Damage

-There was significant damage reported along the path.
-The primary damage type was mostly wind damage.
-However, with widespread very large hail being present along the entire path of this derecho, there was significant hail damage being reported to vehicles, windows, and especially crops.
-The total damage cost exceeded 70 million dollars (USD) across the whole path.
+There was significant damage reported along the path, primarily from strong winds.
+However, with widespread very large hail present along the entire path of the derecho, significant hail damage was reported to vehicles, windows, and especially crops.
+The total damage cost exceeded $70 million across the path.